 You can ask your notary to draft your directives at the same time as your will and protection mandate, or you can use the form on the Quebec government’s website.

-Power of attorney and protection mandate: key takeaways
+Power of attorney and protection mandates: key takeaways

-• The power of attorney comes into effect when the contract is signed, but the protection mandate only comes into effect when it is approved by the court, once the mandator’s incapacity has been demonstrated.
+- A power of attorney comes into effect when the document is signed, but a protection mandate only comes into effect when it is approved by the court, once the mandator’s incapacity has been demonstrated.

-• The power of attorney is limited to the administration of assets and requires that you always be able to make decisions for yourself to be valid.
-As for the protection mandate, it can affect both the administration of assets and the protection of the person, so it’s used in cases where you are deemed unfit to make decisions for yourself.
+- A power of attorney is limited to the administration of property and requires that you are able to make decisions for yourself.
+As for the protection mandate, it can relate to both the administration of assets and protection of the individual, so it’s used in cases where you are deemed unable to make decisions for yourself.

 Inventory of assets